ksenia312/nearby_service/README.md

-At this time under the hood, the sending of files will begin and the recipient will receive `ReceivedNearbyFilesPack` in the `NearbyServiceFilesListener` when sending is complete. `ReceivedNearbyFilesPack` holds the paths of the received files already stored in the device.
+At this time under the hood, the sending of files will begin and the recipient will receive `ReceivedNearbyFilesPack` in the `NearbyServiceFilesListener` when sending is complete. `ReceivedNearbyFilesPack` holds the paths of the received files already stored on the device's temporary directory.
 You can overwrite them to the desired location, delete them, or do anything else you like.

 ```dart
 // DEVICE B